-Unfortunately, there are very few surveys that have studied the structure of Czech entrepreneurs by social group and origin, although some information is provided in a study [Benáček 2007] on the origin of Czechoslovak entrepreneurs who were registered as owners of big businesses in 1990-92.
-Their structure was classified according to their highest working position achieved anytime during their careers prior to 1990.
+Unfortunately, there are very few surveys that have studied the structure of Czech entrepreneurs by social group and origin, although some information is provided in a study [Benáček 2007] on the origin of Czechoslovak entrepreneurs who were registered as owners of big businesses in 1990-1992.
+The classification structure was based on the highest working position held by the entrepreneurs at any time during their careers prior to 1990.
 The most important findings include: